The Prolite Girth needs to be sized and fitted correctly in order to ensure the maximum benefits.

 If wrinkly skin behind his elbows, opt for the narrow gauge version

 6. Make sure you fit the girth with the curved section facing forward (towards the forelimbs).
-The front of the girth is clearly marked.

 7. For a short (dressage or event girth) fit the longest length possible so the buckles fasten away from the pressure-sensitive area behind the elbow.
 When fully tightened, the top edge of the girth should be as close to the bottom edge of the saddlecloth as possible.
 On a dressage saddle, aim to have two billet holes remaining on both sides.